chelbyrhoades/lurker/README.md

   pip3 install mechanize
   pip3 install urllib
   pip3 install pandas
+  pip3 install openpyxl
+  pip3 install sklearn
 ```
+I'm unsure how many of these libraries are already provided.
+It's better safe than sorry.
 Hopefully that's all of them!
 Let me know if it's not!
 For Windows:
 I haven't used Windows, so here is a link on how to install packages: